This spaghetti Bolognese can be prepared ahead and is under 630 calories per portion.

-Traditionally spaghetti Bolognese is topped with a generous helping of Parmesan cheese.
-If you don’t have Parmesan in the fridge you could opt for cheddar or mozzarella instead.
+Many people serve their spaghetti Bolognese with a generous helping of Parmesan cheese.
+If you don’t have Parmesan in the fridge, or you need a vegetarian alternative, you could opt for cheddar or mozzarella instead.

 What can I use instead of spaghetti?

-If you’ve run out of spaghetti or the kids aren’t a fan, you could swap for a different type of pasta instead.
-Tagliatelle, penne, spirals, or bows would work just as well.
+If you’ve run out of spaghetti or the kids aren’t a fan, you could swap for a different pasta shape.
+Homemade tagliatelle, penne, spirals, or bows would work just as well.

 Food writer Jessica Ransom says: 'One of my favourite pasta shapes to serve with Bolognese sauce is bucatini.
 It looks like spaghetti but is a little thick and has a small hole running through the centre.
 This makes it fun when you're slurping up the pasta and sauce!'

 What can I eat with Bolognese sauce instead of pasta?